RUN-Collaborations/font-select-rcl/src/hooks/useDetectFonts/useDetectFonts-FontDropdown.md

 import '../../fonts/WebFonts.css';
 import '../../fonts/GraphiteEnabledWebFonts.css';

+const EXAMPLE =
+  "Lorem Ipsum is simply dummy text of the printing and typesetting industry.
+Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
+It has survived not only five centuries, but also the leap into electronic typesetting, remaining essentially unchanged.
+It was popularised in the 1960s with the release of Letraset sheets containing Lorem Ipsum passages, and more recently with desktop publishing software like Aldus PageMaker including versions of Lorem Ipsum.";

 function Component(){

   const [selectedFont, setSelectedFont] = React.useState('monospace');
   const [selectedFontSize, setSelectedFontSize] = React.useState('1em');
   const [selectedLineHeight, setSelectedLineHeight ] = React.useState('normal');
   const [dir, setDir ] = React.useState('');
+  const [notdir, setNotDir] = useState('');
+  const [example, setExample] = useState(EXAMPLE);

+  const isRTL = useDetectRTL({ text: example });

+  useEffect(() => {
+    const _dir = isRTL ? "rtl" : "ltr";
+    setDir(_dir);
+    const _notdir = isRTL ? "ltr" : "rtl";
+    setNotDir(_notdir);
+  }, [isRTL]);

   const handleChange = (event) => {
     setSelectedFont(event.target.value);